k2view-academy/K2View-Academy/articles/19_Broadway/actors/08_sequence_implementation_guide.md

 Notes:
   - The **sequenceId** input is **mandatory** for the **Sequence** Actor and **optional** for the **MaskingSequence** Actor.
 The **MaskingSequence** Actor has both input arguments: **maskingId** and **sequenceId**.
 If the input **sequenceId** is not set in the MaskingSequence Actor, the sequence name would be taken from the **maskingId** input argumenent.
   - In case the sequence interface is a DB, the Actor creates the sequence in the DB if it does not exist (lazy initiation).
-The initial is set based on the **initialValue** setting if populated.
+The initial is set based on the **initialValue** setting, if populated.

 ### Sequence Initiation Method